eGrabovic/screwCalculusMatlab/README.md

 *  Permission is granted to copy, modify and redistribute this file,
 *  provided that this header message is retained.

-porting and new functionalities developed by
+porting and new functionalities developed by:

 * Eugeniu Grabovic, phD in Industrial Engineering at Università di Pisa;

 * Simone Vollaro, ... ;

-*...
+* . . .